-Qualifying productions: state aid and the EU
+Qualifying productions: State aid

 S1217KC Corporation Tax Act 2009 (CTA 2009)

-‘any aid granted by a Member State or through State resources in any form whatsoever which distorts or threatens to distort competition by favouring certain undertakings or the production of certain goods shall, in so far as it affects trade between Member States, be incompatible with the internal market.’
+‘any aid granted by a Member State or through State resources in any form whatsoever which distorts or threatens to distort competition by favouring certain undertakings or the production of certain goods’.
+Any such aid ‘shall, in so far as it affects trade between Member States, be incompatible with the internal market.’

-State aid intensity and cumulation
+State aid intensity and Cumulation

-However a TPC can cumulate aid in two circumstances – under the GBER and de minimis aid.
+However, a TPC can cumulate aid in two circumstances: under the GBER, and de minimis aid.

 Different GBER aids with identifiable eligible costs may be cumulated with:

-- any other state aid, as long as those measures concern different identifiable eligible costs
+• any other State aid, as long as those measures concern different identifiable eligible costs

-- any other state aid, in relation to the same eligible costs, partly or fully overlapping, only if such cumulation does not result in exceeding the highest aid intensity or aid amount applicable to this aid under GBER.
+• any other State aid, in relation to the same eligible costs, partly or fully overlapping, only if such cumulation does not result in exceeding the highest aid intensity or aid amount applicable to this aid under GBER.